bennettslin/bennett_work_app/MORE_TODO_NOTES.md

 * Follow up with Phallosan
 * Follow up with Still On

-# Evernote
+# TODO queue
 * Do NPM 2FA?
-* Minorities for getting paid
-* Amanda Palmer
-* Dual-track system
-* Why I don't care how artists get paid

-* Definitely do
 * Set up appointment for car

-# TODO queue
 * Renew passport
 * BY stuff
     * Band mission statement